EmirWorld/backed-task/README.md

 ## Project setup
 ```
 npm install

+This command install required packages
 ```
 ## Run Node server
 ```
 node server.js

+This command starts the server and creates tables in the database.
 ```

 ### Compiles and hot-reloads for development
 ```
 npm run serve

+This command starts Vue front-end aplication
 ```

 ### Compiles and minifies for production